jmix-edu/flow-homework-UI-advanced-Tickets/README_en.md

 Create Airline CRUD views:
 - User Master-detail view template.
 - Put the screen inside Reference data menu.
-- In the screen set "iataCode" text field to transform to upper case automatically.

 Create Airport CRUD views:
 - Use Entity list and detail views template to create both views at once.
 - Put the list view screen to Reference data menu.
 - Editor screen (detail view) should always be opened as a modal dialog.
 Dialog should not have any redundant empty space.
-- In the editor screen text field "code" must be converted to upper case, too.

 #### 2. Flight data screens
 Create Flight CRUD screens: